kamranahmedse/developer-roadmap/src/data/roadmaps/android/content/mvc@w1A6wPKSd3Yh2luuHV-aE.md

 # MVC or Model View Controller

-MVC or `Model View Controller` is a software design pattern commonly used for developing user interfaces that divides the related program logic into three interconnected elements.
-These elements are:
+MVC or `Model View Controller` is a software design pattern commonly used for developing user interfaces that divides the related program logic into three interconnected components.

+Components:

 - `Model`: The internal representations of information.
 This can often be an Interactor or UseCase
 - `View`: The interface that presents information to and accepts it from the user